P1ker1/Convay-s-Game-of-Life/README.md

 Running the code is simple.
 It uses only a few Python standard libraries (tkinter, random, timeit, copy).

+In order to run the code, download it, unpack and run it with your Python 3 or IDE.

 Note the code was made with Python 3.7 and contains f-strings, for instance.